 Next, I lay my fabric down and give it a quick ironing to get rid of any creases.
 Then I place the image face-down on the fabric.

-I empty the water from my iron, as you need dry heat for better bonding.
+I empty the water from my iron, as dry heat is needed for better bonding.
 Then I put my iron on its highest setting and start ironing over the entire image.
 I make sure to press every inch of the image, sliding the iron first up-and-down then side-to-side.
 For small images, I keep pressing for at least 30 seconds.
 For big images, I press for 2 minutes.